Nationally Coordinated Criminal History Check

 Pay by credit or debit card and verify your identity by uploading the required ID documents.

-You will receive your police check results by email, in most cases within 24 hours.
+You will receive your National Police Check results by email, in most cases within 24 hours.

 Why Crime Check Australia?